 The re-opening of the store was a long time coming and the Friends of Algiers Village worked, and continue to work, tirelessly to make sure the town of Guilford has a place where locals have a chance to re-establish a sense of community.
 That small group of dedicated people was able to secure funding from a variety of sources including donations from many generous local residents.

 Marc and Suzanne Tessitore have infused an enthusiasm and a level of engagement into the running of the store that makes it clear to any patron that they are being welcomed into a special space.

 The Tessitores work long hours every day of the week.
 Not only do they operate a 22 seat café and coffee bar but they also prepare a wide variety of homemade food items ranging from potato salad to specially prepared meat and fish dishes.

 Marc emphasized to me that everything, except for a few bakery products, is made from scratch.
-They also do catering for special events and one of their recent customers told me that the food prepared for their family event was exceptional.

 When the Tessitores accepted the task of running the store they knew that there was an expectation that their food establishment would not only be judged by the quality of its products but by its ability to help establish a new sense of community for a town hungry to do so.